-Prerequisite: Successful completion of Pre-Calculus/Trigonometry with a B or better.
+Prerequisite: Successful completion of Pre-

+Calculus/Trigonometry with a B or better.

-Approximate Cost: \$99.00 (includes class fee \$4.00 and AP exam \$95.00)
+\$4.00 and AP exam \$97.00)

 This is a two-semester course designed to acquire Calculus I college credit for college-bound students.
 This course is designed to prepare students to take the AP Calculus Exam.
 Students will be working at a college-level throughout the year.
 Topics to be covered in this course will be limits, derivatives, and applications to maximums, minimums, related rates, graphing, and integration techniques.
-Requirement: A Texas Instruments Graphing calculator (TI 83, TI 83 plus, TI 84, TI 84 plus).
+Requirement: A Texas Instruments

+Graphing calculator (TI 84 plus).
 LMHS requires all students enrolled in the AP course to take the AP Exam.
 A teacher recommendation is needed.